SSWConsulting/SSW.Rules.Content/rules/password-manager/rule.md

   - where-to-keep-your-files
 created: 2021-08-09T23:30:55.670Z
 guid: 86866bb2-9079-413e-8a6d-6eef85c87a48

 ---

 If you need to remember the password then a passphrase is best.
 Preferably these should be made up of 4 random words with a length of at least 16 characters.
 These eliminate the requirement for special characters and are incredibly difficult for a computer to guess.

 A **strong password** would looks something like this:

 :::greybox
 correcthorsebatterystaple
 :::
-::: good
+::: ok
-Good example - A strong memorable password
+OK example - A strong memorable password
 :::

 However the best passwords in the world are the ones you can never possibly remember.
 Computer generated passwords, with a length of at least 16 characters, offer the most protection.
 A **super strong password** looks something like this: